Bearded dragons are such cute and fun pets to have, aren’t they?

 Everything below is safe for your pet to consume as long as the food isn’t larger than the space between their eyes.

-Eating food too large can cause serious pain and injury to your reptile.
+Eating food too large can cause severe pain and injury to your reptile.

 During your pet’s early development months, it will consume roughly 70% protein and 30% vegetables.

 This ratio flips as they mature into adulthood.

 Live insects provide the protein, fat, and calories they need to keep their bodies functioning.

 While some feeder insects are OK to feed your pet daily, others should only be consumed as a treat on occasion.

 This distinction is made based on the nutritional breakdown of the insect.

 Waxworms are one example of an insect that should only be consumed as a treat due to their high-fat content.

 The table below shows you how crickets compare to wax worms in nutritional value for your bearded dragon.